 If it is electric or gas, you may have to pay for an upgrade.
 If you decide to switch from one to another system, be sure you do your homework.
 No matter what you decide to do, be sure to get estimates and quotes.

 Legislation For Big Remodeling Project

-When you are planning your big remodelling job, do not forget the necessary paperwork.
+When you are planning your big remodeling job, do not forget the necessary paperwork.
 You need to be aware of the various types of codes for your province, state, county or town.

 Whether you are a professional or an amateur, you have to work within the bureaucratic system.
 This system has specific codes governing the construction of structures.
 These will affect you from the start.

-Depending upon where you live and the extent of your remodelling job, you may have to get a building permit.
+Depending upon where you live and the extent of your remodeling job, you may have to get a building permit.
 There are national building codes as well as local ones.
 These can vary from place to place.
-Make sure you know and understand them before you start the remodelling of your kitchen.
+Make sure you know and understand them before you start the remodeling of your kitchen.

 If you have a contractor, this person may be in charge of these aspects.
 Nevertheless, you need to be aware of the entire legal process.

 Furthermore, you will need to know what type of inspections your kitchen will require, who does it and who is responsible for arranging them.
 Know the contact numbers – e-mail and phone, of all the parties involved and keep them on hand.